1technophile/OpenMQTTGateway/docs/use/sensors.md

 The units for temperature readings are sent in Celcius by default can be changed to ferenheight by setting DS1820_FAHRENHEIT = true in in config_DS1820.h

 If you don't want to resend values that haven't changed you can set DS1820_ALWAYS = false in config_DS1820.h

+### HCSR501
+The a boolean value of the PIR sensor when a state change occurs.
+The length of time that the PIR stays triggered depends on the PIR hardware and is not changed by OpenMQTTGateway.

+`home/OpenMQTTGateway/HCSR501toMQTT {"hcsr501":"false"}`

+You can have another PIN mirror the value of the PIR sensor output by adding the following to config_HCSR501.h This can be useful if you would like to connect an LED to turn on when motion is detected.

+`#define HCSR501_LED_NOTIFY_PIN 4`